Typography is one of the most widely used tools of all the brand elements. At EO, we use the Averta typeface.

 All Latin and Arabic alphanumeric words, characters and glyphs should be set in the appropriate corresponding weight in Averta.
 When using non-Latin fonts, do not use the default alphanumeric glyphs that accompany the Chinese, Japanese and Korean (CJK) or non-Latin font; rather, manually replace them with Averta’s glyphs whenever possible.

 CJK, Asian, Brahmic, Arabic and other non-Latin text should be set in a native gothic typeface comparable to the look and feel of Averta: sans serif, even strokes and simple geometric forms.
 For most other languages, use Averta, as it was chosen specifically to cover all required Latin, Greek and Cyrillic characters.

 Best practices for multilingual typography:

-- Whenever possible, keep all punctuation equivalent to and consistent with that of the original English version, unless it alters the meaning or breaks conventional language/grammar rules in the translated language.
+- Whenever possible, keep punctuation equivalent to and consistent with that of the original English version, unless it alters meaning or breaks language/grammar rules in the translated language.

-- When translating special text, i.e. titles of books, quotations or references, match formatting to the style guidelines of the translated language.
+- When translating special text, for example: titles of books, quotations or references, match formatting to the style guidelines of the translated language.
 For example: in English, the title of a book or publication is italicized, Title of Book.
 The translated book title would be stylized, 《书名》.